 There are so many options for food and drinks in the town of Banff and village of Lake Louise, from distilled spirits to microbrews, to delicious juices for breakfast, pizza or picnics for lunch, or Western style steak or vegan meals for dinner.
-Some of our favourites for food, drink, and nightlife are:

 Cross country skiing is a great way to explore Banff National Park in the Canadian Rockies during the winter months.
 A vast network of classic and skate skiing trails provides plenty of options for all fitness levels.
 Banff, Lake Louise and Castle Junction trails are track-set and groomed regularly, giving you the choice of leisurely loops or more demanding routes.
 Pack a lunch, grab your gear and choose your ideal trail.

 This unique experience can be tranquil at some times, and exhilarating and delightfully chaotic at others.
 Dogsledding is a must-do activity for any traveler, but especially so for dog-lovers or those wanting to experience a classically Canadian activity.
 Explore the rich history, culture, and techniques of dogsledding as your musher and dog team guide you through the incredible scenery of the Canadian Rockies.